Youth Climate Leaders Peer Education Program

 Youth Climate Leaders (YCL) Peer Education is a comprehensive 40-hour training program for young people ages 13 to 17.
 The program gives teens the tools to advocate for a resilient future and share accurate information with peers and community.

-For questions on how to get involved, please contact program coordinator Amber Hejl at Ahejl@NatureCenter.org
+For questions, please contact program coordinator Amber Hejl at Ahejl@NatureCenter.org

 Ardea Youth Climate Coalition Update